Arksine/moonraker/docs/configuration.md

 port:
 #   Port the Broker is listening on.
 Default is 1883.
 username:
 #   An optional username used to log in to the Broker.
-Default is no
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
+The default is
-#   username (an anonymous login will be attempted)
+#   no username (an anonymous login will be attempted).
+password:
+#   An optional password used to log in to the Broker.
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
+The default is
+#   no password.
 password_file:
+#   *** DEPRECATED - Use the "password" option ***
 #   An optional path to a text file containing a password used to log in
 #   to the broker.
 It is strongly recommended that this file be located
 #   in a folder not served by Moonraker.
 It is also recommended that the